-Andrew McCarthy made his professional début at 19 in Class.
-He has appeared in dozens of films, including The Spiderwick Chronicles, The Joy Luck Club, Mulholland Falls, and of course such iconic movies as Pretty in Pink, St. Elmo's Fire, and Less Then Zero, as well as cult favorites Weekend At Bernie's and Mannequin.
+Andrew McCarthy is a director, an award winning travel writer, and—of course—an actor.
+He made his professional début at 19 in Class, appearing in dozens of films, including The Spiderwick Chronicles and The Joy Luck Club, as well as such iconic movies as Pretty in Pink, St. Elmo's Fire, Less Then Zero, and cult favorites Weekend At Bernie's and Mannequin.